 Often our conversations occur at the dinner table or out walking.
 And while the conversations can make me feel uncomfortable, I’m still glad we have them.
 Some of the misinformation they overhear or simply come up with on their own can be mind-bogglingly wrong.

 We were on a walk home from the library about three or four years ago.
-We were chatting about something completely inane then Jeremy asked, out of the blue, “Mom?
+We were chatting about something completely inane then Colin asked, out of the blue, “Mom?
 Why do people have anal sex when it kills them?”

 My mind went right to AIDS and other STIs but I’ve learned over the years to ask questions instead of just assuming.
-Especially with Jeremy, whose mind tends to wander in some pretty odd directions.
+Especially with Colin, whose mind tends to wander in some pretty odd directions.

 “Umm… what do you mean?”
 I asked cautiously.